-- 3.23 Foxton lies astride the A10 and is four miles from the M11.
+3.23 Foxton lies astride the A10 and is four miles from the M11.
 An improved A10 cycle path and station on the main London to Cambridge railway line provide sustainable transport options.
-Due to this favourable location on transport arteries, Foxton is currently under evaluation by the Greater Cambridge Partnership (GCP) as a potential park and rail location on the A10 corridor, with associated improvements to pedestrian and cycle access. - 3.24 The northbound railway station platform into Cambridge was lengthened in 2017 to accommodate longer trains.
+Due to this favourable location on transport arteries, Foxton has been evaluated by the Greater Cambridge Partnership (GCP) as a potential rural travel hub on the A10 corridor, and following consultation, a planning application is expected in summer 2021.

+3.24 The northbound railway station platform into Cambridge was lengthened in 2017 to accommodate longer trains.
 Introduction of revised timetables in 2018 has increased the frequency of trains stopping at Foxton.
 A new Oxford to Cambridge railway line has been proposed by government.
-Consultation on several different route options took place in early 2019.
-If the new line does run close to Foxton, with four tracks not two, there is the possibility of additional activity in the station area, and potentially pressure for other development.
-Increased train frequency and passenger traffic will necessitate the provision of a bridge/tunnel replacement for the level crossing, a pedestrian bridge/underpass, a railway car park and cycle racks.
+In spring 2021, East West Rail published a consultation on several different route alignments for sections of the southern route into Cambridge.
+The alignment shows the new railway crossing the A10 some 800 metres north of the Foxton boundary with Harston parish, joining the existing railway line just southeast of Harston village.
+It is unclear at this stage what impact this alignment would have on Foxton's existing and proposed land uses in the area around Foxton station.
+Any increased train frequency and passenger traffic will necessitate the provision of a bridge/tunnel replacement for the level crossing, a pedestrian bridge/underpass, a railway car park and cycle racks.
 The Foxton level crossing currently creates useful safe breaks in A10 traffic for entry and exit into the village, so it is essential that any alternative bridge/tunnel does not adversely prejudice local traffic.
 Consultation on different route options for level crossing replacement and car park locations took place in autumn 2018 and the GCP has passed the issue of the level crossing to the Joint Peterborough and Cambridge Authority.

-3.25 Another infrastructure development that will affect Foxton's future growth is the proposed Cambridge South station, to serve the Addenbrooke's and Royal Papworth Hospitals site and adjacent expanding Biomedical Campus.
+3.25 Another infrastructure development that will affect Foxton's future growth is the new Cambridge South station, to serve the Addenbrooke's and Royal Papworth Hospitals site and adjacent expanding Biomedical Campus.
 Nearby stations like Foxton will come under increased pressure from commuters wishing to park and drop off, in addition to potential increases in local housing demand.
 In autumn 2019, the GCP consulted on two proposed sites for car parks to form a travel hub at Foxton station, to intercept traffic travelling north towards Cambridge.
+A planning application for the GCP's preferred location southwest of the level crossing is expected in summer 2021.

 3.26 Both positive and negative impacts of transport infrastructure were identified by the 2017 survey.
 Connectivity by road and rail to centres of employment was a frequently mentioned positive aspect of living in Foxton, with 81% citing accessibility as important.
 Delays and congestion caused by the level crossing were the most commonly mentioned negative aspect about living in Foxton, alongside the poor state of repair of pavements and roads, speeding, parking and poor bus service.
 Older residents thought improvement to pavements (59%) and improved public transport (52%) were important.
 Looking ahead, 82% of 2017 survey respondents were concerned about increased traffic bringing higher noise and pollution levels.
-The 2018 survey showed that the car/van is the most frequently used mode of transport, followed by train and bicycle, and highlighted broad support for level crossing alternatives, railway station improvements and traffic calming measures.
-Whilst not land use planning issues, such improvements are very important to the community.
+The 2018 survey showed that the car/van is the most frequently used mode of transport, followed by train and bicycle, and highlighted broad support for level crossing alternatives, railway station improvements are very important to the community.